Chief Marketing Officer of Ideamotive. Travel addict and remote work advocate.

 If you are over 25 years old, you may have never even heard about this social media platform.
 But it is extremely popular among millennials and Gen Z, accounting for nearly 220 million registered users.
 The idea is simple – you ask a specific person a question (be it a friend or a popular Ask.fm celebrity), they answer.
 Sounds rudimentary?
 Well, go back to your Quora.

-Although we currently see the outflow of users from the website, Ask.fm still remains one of the biggest Ruby-based platforms.
-During the peak moment of existence, portal attracted 350 million visits per month.
+Although we currently see the outflow of users from the website Ask.fm still remains one of the biggest Ruby-based platforms.
+During the peak moment of existence, the portal attracted 350 million visits per month.

 As for the tech stack, apart from Ruby on Rails in the back-end, Ask.fm utilizes also jQuery and AJAX.

 An amazing directory with graphic design projects by the community of over 500K of web designers from all over the world.
-Dribble allows its users to showcase and discuss their work as well as look for career opportunities.
-In 2017, Dribble’s users showed off over 640k shots of their work.
+Dribbble allows its users to showcase and discuss their work as well as look for career opportunities.
+In 2017, Dribbble’s users showed off over 640k shots of their work.